Nsuliman/learing-journal/Leaning Markdown.md

 # Learning Markdown

-## Markdown is an easy-to-read, easy-to-write syntax for formatting plain text.
-We've added some custom functionality to create GitHub Flavored Markdown, used to format code across our site.
+## Markdown is one of the newest tools to create web pages and blogs to be interactive easily with the world surrounded you .

+### “Markdown is a text-to-HTML conversion tool for web writers.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)